Safet Jahič

-Safet Jahič (born 25 January 1987) is a Slovenian professional footballer who plays as a goalkeeper for Csácsbozsok in Hungary.
+Safet Jahič (born 25 January 1987) is a Slovenian professional footballer who plays as a goalkeeper for Nafta 1903 in Slovenia.

 Club career

 Born in Slovenj Gradec, Jahič came through the youth academy of Rudar Velenje.
 He moved to Greece at the age of 18 by signing with Panionios.
 Jahič was included in their first team squad for the 2005–06 season, but failed to make any appearance.

 On 4 August 2006, Jahič was transferred to Partizan, penning a four-year deal.
 He was one of 12 players to join the club during that transfer window.
 Mainly a backup to veteran Ivica Kralj, Jahič made five league and two UEFA Cup appearances during the 2006–07 season.
 He eventually left the club after the first year of his contract.

 After leaving Serbia, Jahič returned to Slovenia by joining his former club Rudar Velenje.
 He spent the following four seasons there, making 52 league appearances for the team.

 In the summer of 2011, Jahič moved abroad for the second time by signing with Hungarian side Zalaegerszeg.
 He made 53 league appearances for the club, before moving to Kaposvár in the 2014 winter transfer window.
 After six months without a club, Jahič signed an 18-month contract with Dunaújváros in January 2015.